jociemoore/5260_lesson_6/README.md

 # Sushi Takeout Application

 This is a single page application for viewing sushi menu items and ordering takeout.
-The webstore was developed using Backbone, Express, Pug, Stylus, and Handlebars and used to practice building an application using client-side MVC.
+The webstore was developed using a client-side MVC architecture pattern, Backbone, Express, Pug, Stylus, and Handlebars.